Payfast/mod-zencart/readme.txt

-PayFast ZenCart Module v1.12 for Zen Cart 1.3.9 - 1.5
+PayFast ZenCart Module v1.1.13 for Zen Cart 1.5.8
 -----------------------------------------------------
-Copyright (c) 2008 PayFast (Pty) Ltd
+Copyright (c) 2023 PayFast (Pty) Ltd
 You (being anyone who is not PayFast (Pty) Ltd) may download and use this plugin / code in your own website in conjunction with a registered and active PayFast account.
 If your PayFast account is terminated for any reason, you may not use this plugin / code or part thereof.
 Except as expressly indicated in this licence, you may not use, copy, modify or distribute this plugin / code or part thereof in any way.

 INTEGRATION:
 1. Unzip the module to a temporary location on your computer
-2. Copy and paste the files into your Zen Cart installation as they were extracted
+2. Copy and paste the files into your Zen Cart installation as they were extracted.
+Take special note to upload the contents of the extracted admin folder to the folder matching your ZenCart admin url.
 - This should NOT overwrite any existing files or folders and merely supplement them with the PayFast files
 - This is however, dependent on the FTP program you use
 - If you are concerned about this, rather copy the individual files across as per instructions below